 d) It also appeared that the in the event of a war the Indian army had no plans for an offensive into the occupied area of Ladakh or Tibet.

 It also came to light that the Chusul airfield close to the line of control, which was the scene of some bitter fighting during the 1962 war, was not operational.
 On query as to why it was not made operational when it was in Indian territory.
 We were told that these were the instructions of the Central Government so as to not antagonize the Chinese.

 All this makes sad reading and shows that the Army which mirrors the policy of the Central government may still lead India to another defeat as a when there is another clash.
-I do not think anything is learnt by India after 1962.
-One must read Kautaliya that master of political thought,to realize that a dread of an enemy is sign of defeat.
+I do not think anything is learned by India after 1962.
+One must read Kautaliya, that master of political thought, to realize that a dread of an enemy is a sign of defeat.
 Sadly the political leadership intent on filling its coffers with hard cash has no time for the greatness of India.
-I wonder the pot bellied ministers sitting in Delhi have even heard, let alone read Kautaliya.
+I wonder the pot-bellied ministers sitting in Delhi have even heard, let alone read Kautaliya.